Full Time vs Part Time, What are the Legal Differences?

 In many jurisdictions, there isn’t an official definition of a part-time worker, other than that a part-time worker works fewer hours than full-time.
 In fact, it is up to employers to define the exact number of hours a full-time employee is required to work on a weekly basis in their company.

-For fairness and transparency, the difference should be outlined in the Employee Handbook and/or Policies as employee status affects other employment conditions (i.e. pay, vacation, benefits, etc.).
+For fairness and transparency, the part-time vs full-time should be outlined in the Employee Handbook and/or Policies as employee status affects other employment conditions (i.e. pay, vacation, benefits, etc.).

 Additionally, if the company staff includes part-time employees, an employer should draft a Flexible Working Policy where they state specific flexible working arrangements.